 |He stood there for quite some time.|

-Plus, many people prefer to stay in resorts and hotels while on holiday and not to stay in a house.
+Plus, many people prefer to stay in resorts and hotels while on holiday and not stay in a house.
 In essence, staying in a resort is considerably easier with no concern over meals, transportation, activity planning, etc.

 |Soon, they began to wander off toward the nearby parklands.|

-Also, we feel confident they’ll be fine with the heat, insects, and dust.
+Also, we feel confident they’ll be OK with the heat, insects, and dust.
 They aren’t as delicate as some may be under these conditions.
 I can think of many of our friends who’d find these conditions uncomfortable and subsequently avoid visiting us in Africa and certain other countries where conditions may be a little rough.

-|About a dozen bushbabies stop by the little stand for yogurt which we purchase weekly for the nightly feedings.|
+|About a dozen bushbabies stop by the little stand for yogurt, which we purchase weekly for the nightly feedings.|

-We’ve asked Tom and Lois their favorite beverage options and are already well-stocked for their arrival.
+We’ve asked Tom and Lois about their favorite beverage options and are already well-stocked for their arrival.
 They’ve generously offered to share in the cost of food and beverages while here since they’re staying for three weeks.
 But, we’re not accepting any money for rent.

-They are our guests and we’re grateful they’re taking the time and expense to visit.
+They are our guests, and we’re grateful they’re taking the time and expense to visit.
 Our goal is to make this time as memorable and enjoyable for them as possible.
-We’re leaving plans flexible and wide open, if they’d prefer to head off on their own for safaris, dinners out or any other events.
+We’re leaving plans flexible and wide open if they’d prefer to head off on their own for safaris, dinners out, or any other events.

-May you have an exceptional day!
+May you have a fantastic day!

 Photo from one year ago today, October 3, 2017:

 |The pretty little hummingbird was stunned after hitting the glass wall in Costa Rica and landed on a chaise lounge.
-A short while later she recovered and flew away much to our relief.
+A short while later, she recovered and flew away, much to our relief.
 For more photos, please click here.|